We need to ensure

 1) Password complexity standards are adhered to, and

 2) Idle Oracle database connections are terminated, which means that Harvest will need to detect that the connection has been terminated and re-establish it, and

-3) all data in transit must by encrypted.
+3) All data in transit must be encrypted.

 Component : CA HARVEST SCM CORE FUNCTIONALITY/PROCESS AUTOMATION